The Sunk Cost Fallacy: Understanding Sunk Costs

 Opportunity is a wonderful and exciting thing.
 It’s why we buy lottery tickets, go on new adventures and commit ourselves to others.

 However, no one teaches you to stop giving when you don’t need to anymore.
-Unless you were born an accountant, economist or risk-analyst you’re probably less likely to know how listen to the rational voice in your head.
+Unless you were born an accountant, economist or risk-analyst you’re probably less likely to know how to listen to the rational voice in your head.

 It’s perfectly fine to make mistakes, if anything it’s a fantastic quality about us as humans.
 But to truly unlock the best qualities in ourselves we need to acknowledge these mistakes and make the tough decisions to go down the new track.